platformsh/platformsh-docs/glossary.rst

     An open source version control system.
 Also see :ref:`git`.

   Make file
     A file used in comination with Drupal and :ref:`Drush <drush>` to download a series of modules, libraries, and repositories.
-Also see :ref:`drush_make`.
+Also see :ref:`drush_make_files`.

   Master
     The production website.
 Master is the only environment which doesn’t have a :term:`parent` and which has the most of the resources that you can get.